rafsan3051/JobLink/README.md

 # ![Laravel Logo](https://laravel.com/img/logomark.min.svg) Laravel

-## JobFinder - Job Portal Laravel Vue Script
+## JobLink - Job Portal Laravel Vue Script

-"JobFinder" is a job portal web application built using the Laravel PHP framework for the backend and the Vue.js JavaScript framework for the frontend.
+"JobLink" is a job portal web application built using the Laravel PHP framework for the backend and the Vue.js JavaScript framework for the frontend.
 This open-source project is designed to help job seekers find suitable employment opportunities and employers post job listings efficiently.
-Below is some information you might include when creating a GitHub repository for the JobFinder project:
+Below is some information you might include when creating a GitHub repository for the JobLink project:

 ---